This post may contain affiliate links. Please read our disclosure policy.

 Fig Filling

-- Mission figs – Soft dried Mission figs give you that deep, jammy fig flavor without turning watery in the oven.
-Be sure to remove the stems—they stay tough even after soaking and baking.
+Mission figs – Soft dried Mission figs give the filling its signature sweet, jammy flavor.
+Be sure to remove the stems before processing, as they stay tough even after baking.

-- Brandy – Soaks and plumps the dried fruit while adding a gentle warmth and complexity.
-You can substitute bourbon 1:1 for a slightly bolder, vanilla-oak flavor, or use apple juice if you’d rather skip the alcohol.
+Brandy – Plumps the dried fruit and adds depth of flavor.
+You can substitute bourbon for a slightly richer flavor or apple juice if you prefer to skip the alcohol.

-- Toasted almonds & walnuts – A mix of nuts adds crunch and a toasty, nutty contrast to the soft fruit filling.
-Toasting them first intensifies their flavor and keeps them from tasting bland.
+Toasted almonds and walnuts – Add texture, richness, and a nutty contrast to the soft fruit filling.
+Toasting them first deepens their flavor.

 Pastry

-- Granulated sugar – Sweetens the pastry just enough so it complements, but doesn’t compete with, the fig filling.
+Granulated sugar – Sweetens the pastry without overpowering the flavorful fig filling.

-- Baking powder – Gives the cookies a gentle lift so the pastry bakes up tender instead of dense.
+Baking powder – Gives the dough a light lift and prevents the pastry from becoming dense.

-- Salt – Essential to balance sweetness and bring out all the flavors in the dough and filling.
+Salt – Balances sweetness and enhances all the flavors in the dough and filling.

-- Whole milk – Brings the dough together into a soft, supple texture and adds a bit of richness.
+Whole milk – Brings the dough together and creates a soft, workable texture.

-- Orange zest – Mirrors the citrus in the filling and gives the pastry a subtle, fragrant brightness.
+Orange zest – Echoes the citrus flavors in the filling and adds a subtle brightness.

 Icing

-- Confectioners’ sugar – The base of the glaze.
-It dissolves easily into a smooth icing that clings beautifully to the warm cookies.
+Confectioners’ sugar – Creates a smooth glaze that sets beautifully on the cookies.

-- Vanilla extract – Adds just enough flavor so the icing tastes like more than sweet sugar.
+Vanilla extract – Adds a touch of flavor so the icing tastes balanced rather than simply sweet.

-Start by making the filling: pulse the figs and raisins in a food processor until finely chopped, then add the honey, brandy, citrus zest, spices, and toasted nuts and pulse just until combined.
-Cover and refrigerate at least 8 hours or overnight so the fruit can soak up all that flavor.
+Make the filling: Add the figs and raisins to a food processor and pulse until finely chopped.
+Add the honey, brandy, orange zest, lemon zest, cinnamon, cloves, nutmeg, almonds, and walnuts, then pulse just until combined.
+Transfer the filling to a bowl, cover, and refrigerate for at least 8 hours or overnight so the flavors have time to meld.

-Next, whisk together the flour, baking powder, and salt.
-Cut in the butter until you have coarse crumbs, then use a fork to mix in the eggs, milk, vanilla, and orange zest just until a soft dough forms.
-Divide into two rectangles, wrap in plastic, and chill until firm (again, at least 8 hours).
+Prepare the dough: In a large bowl, whisk together the flour, baking powder, and salt.
+Cut in the butter until the mixture resembles coarse crumbs.
+Using a fork, mix in the eggs, milk, vanilla, and orange zest just until a soft dough forms.
+Divide the dough into two portions, shape into rectangles, wrap in plastic wrap, and refrigerate for at least 8 hours or overnight.

 ⭐ Pro Tips

-Mix the dough just until it comes together, then stop.
-Overworking it can develop too much gluten, which leads to tough cookies.
-When you’re shaping the logs, be firm enough to seal the seams, but gentle enough not to smear the filling or stretch the dough too thin.
+⭐ Be gentle with the dough.
+Mix just until the dough comes together.
+Overworking it can develop too much gluten, leading to tougher cookies.
+When shaping the logs, seal the seams firmly without stretching the dough too thin.

-The glaze grabs onto warm cookies and sets into a pretty, slightly opaque layer.
-Add the nonpareils immediately after glazing each batch so they stick before the icing crusts over.
+⭐ Glaze while warm.
+The icing adheres best to slightly warm cookies and sets into a beautiful finish.
+Add the nonpareils immediately after glazing so they stick before the icing begins to crust over.

 Storing + Freezing + Make-Ahead Tips

-- Once the icing is fully set, layer the cookies between sheets of waxed paper in an airtight container.
+Storing: Once the icing is completely set, layer the cookies between sheets of waxed paper in an airtight container.
 Store at room temperature for up to 1 week.
-They actually taste even better after a day or two as the flavors meld.
+In fact, many people think Italian fig cookies taste even better after a day or two as the filling and pastry have time to meld.

-- Italian fig cookies freeze beautifully.
-Arrange them in a single layer on a baking sheet to freeze solid, then transfer to an airtight container or freezer bag with waxed paper between layers.
-Freeze for up to 1 month.
+Freezing: Italian fig cookies freeze beautifully.
+Arrange them in a single layer on a baking sheet until frozen solid, then transfer them to a freezer-safe container or freezer bag with waxed paper between layers.
+Freeze for up to 3 months.
 Thaw at room temperature in the closed container to prevent condensation from making the icing sticky.

 ✦ How can I make these without alcohol?

-If you’d rather skip the alcohol, replace the brandy with apple juice or even orange juice.
-You’ll still plump the dried fruit and get a lovely, flavorful filling—it will just be a little sweeter and more fruity rather than boozy.
+If you’d rather skip the alcohol, replace the brandy with apple juice or orange juice.
+You’ll still plump the dried fruit and create a flavorful filling, though it will be a bit fruitier and slightly sweeter.

 ✦ Do I really have to chill the filling and dough overnight?